The Source News

 Kort Waddell, freelance photographer for NBC Network News captured unthinkable images while on assignment January 8, 2025, in Altadena, CA.

-The City of Calabasas northwest of Los Angeles was threatened by two fires simultaneously last week.
-Emergency managers warned residents to evacuate ahead of the approaching Palisades Fire that continues to burn at this writing.
-The City leveraged multiple methods of communication: its newly upgraded Emergency Information Radio Station on 1630 kHz advised homeowners about power shutoffs, the locations of emergency caches and how to “know their zone” – signaling them when to leave and by what route.
-Even before the fires, the radio station broadcast messages to educate residents how to harden their homes against fires and how to pack a ”go bag” and be ready if their zone was called.
-The City also utilized Wireless Electronic Alerts (WEA) and Reverse 911 to reach out about evacuations, according to Mike Dyer, Calabasas Emergency Manager.
-Under Dyer's direction, six Emergency Information Radio Stations were installed in nearby Santa Barbara County in 2021 and 2022 in preparation for a future wildfire or earthquake emergency.
+Wisely, the City of Calabasas had the foresight to leverage multiple communication methods to prepare residents for fires: its newly upgraded Emergency Information Radio Station on 1630 kHz advised homeowners in advance about power shutoffs, the locations of emergency caches and how to “know their zone” – signaling them when to leave and by what route.
+The radio station had broadcast messages to educate residents how to harden their homes against fires and how to pack a ”go bag” and be ready if their zone was called.
+In addition to radio, the City also utilized Wireless Electronic Alerts (WEA) and Reverse 911 to reach out about evacuations, according to Mike Dyer, Calabasas Emergency Manager.
+Under Dyer's direction, six Emergency Information Radio Stations were also installed in nearby Santa Barbara County in 2021 and 2022 in preparation for a future wildfire or earthquake there.
 See "Communities Aim to be 'Radio Ready' before the Next Round."

 Stations licensed in Southern California in recent years are listed below.